ankithreddypati/llm-redteaming/README.md

 GitHub Actions runs `.github/workflows/pyrit-redteam.yml`; view the PyRIT report directly in the job logs, and download `uvicorn-log` from run artifacts if startup/runtime fails.

+## Notes: This is a very simple agent to do redteaming with PyRIT.
+It is not a production ready agent.